 - Ownership Issues – Who owns your IP now?
 Who will own it in the future?
 Will you require a Trust?

-- Commercial Intellectual Property Ownership – Does your business require brand names, trademarks, or other registrable forms of IP such as patents?
+- Commercial Trademark Ownership – Does your business require brand names, trademarks, or other registrable forms of IP such as patents?

 - Cost-Effective IP Protection – What do you need to build an IP Protection that is cost-efficient?